TenderResilientHeart/luluyan/README.md

 ---

-## How This Supports Data Science, or Manager / Director of Data Science Roles
+## How This Supports Data Science Consulting, or Manager / Director of Data Science Roles

 This skill set highlights: